-District level training that reinforces the lessons offered in the local leadership merits.
-Districts have great flexibility with a common philosophy and minimum core curriculum, the "Trail of the Saber". - TRAIL OF THE SABER -
+District level training that reinforces the lessons offered in the local leadership ments.
+Districts have great flexibility with a common philosophy and minimum core curriculum, the "Trail of the Saber". - TRAIL OF THE SABER - the Outpost Leader

-Hands-on, high action camps for high school students and adult leadership Training intended to prepare local leadership to deliver meaningful and fun local activities the Outpost Leader their knowledge Fraining for he outpost. ready to leaders prepared
+Hands-on, high action camps for high school students and adult leadership.
+Training intended to prepare heal leadership to deliver meaningful and fun local activities.

-Langer Basics
+Ranger Basics